EFForg/https-everywhere/CONTRIBUTING.md

 ## New Rulesets

 If you want to create new `rulesets` to submit to us, we expect them to be in the `src/chrome/content/rules` directory.
 That directory also contains a useful script, `make-trivial-rule`, to create a simple `ruleset` for a specified domain.
-There is also a script called `utils/trivial-validate.py`, to check all the pending `rulesets` for several common errors and oversights.
+There is also a script in `test/validations/special/run.py`, to check all the pending `rulesets` for several common errors and oversights.
 For example, if you wanted to make a `ruleset` for the `example.com` domain, you could run:
 ```
 cd src/chrome/content/rules
 bash ./make-trivial-rule example.com